Tag: politics

 1 Corinthians 15:35–49, Mark 4:1-20, John 12:12-28

-A life of is a hard pill to swallow in many respects.
-We look around us and wonder how could any one of these fallen beings be .
+A life of holiness is a hard pill to swallow in many respects.
+We look around us and wonder how could any one of these fallen human beings be holy.
 When we look in the mirror and think even more so.
-Holiness has often been twisted to be a certain way (with or without something, usually) or doing (or not doing) certain things.
-It has often been twisted to mean that anything that is outside of our so-called Christian culture is bad without analysis.
+Holiness has often been twisted to be living a certain way (with or without something, usually) or doing (or not doing) certain things.
+It has often been twisted to mean that anything that is outside of our so-called culture is bad without analysis.
 In other words, a life of holiness has often about fulfilling certain rites, rules, and regulations.

 Jesus would seem to be calling us to a brand new life.
 In fact, in our current sermon series, the Very Good Life.
 Sometimes, however, the Very Good Life isn’t exactly what we expected.
 Sometimes our familiarity with certain Bible stories leads us to lazy thinking.
 This is one of those parables that Jesus actually explained to his disciples.
 This is a significant event.
 So, we should pay particular attention to it.
 Based on Jesus’ explanation, we are quick to read through it and on.